 Certain States permit its own state grant funds to be used by students attending schools in Pennsylvania, such as Villanova University.
 Students are responsible for checking with their respective State Higher Education Agency as to the correct application process and deadlines that are necessary for state grant consideration.

-·2015-2016 College Board PROFILE must be filed PRIOR TO this date online at profileonline.collegeboard.com.
+·2018-2019 College Board Profile must be filed PRIOR TO this date online at profileonline.collegeboard.com.

-·Completed signed copies of custodial parent(s)’, stepparent’s, and student’s 2014 U.S. Federal or Puerto Rico Tax Return as well as 2014 W-2’s, 1099/1099R’s, and all tax schedules must be submitted to IDOC (https://idoc.collegeboard.org/idoc). *Do not submit tax documents to the Office of Financial Assistance*
+·Signed copies of custodial parent(s)’, stepparent’s, and student’s 2016 US Federal or Puerto Rico Tax Return as well as 2016 W-2’s, 1099/1099R’s, and all tax schedules must be submitted to IDOC (https://idoc.collegeboard.org/idoc). *Do not submit tax documents to the Office of Financial Assistance*